kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 - CDF is a monotonically increasing function (non-decreasing).
 That is; as $\color{#F99417}x$ increases, $\color{#F99417}F(x)$ can only increase or remain the same.

-- As shown in the above diagram, CDF in a normal distribution is a smooth `S` shaped curve
+- As shown in the above diagram, CDF in a normal distribution is a smooth `S` shaped curve.

-- The CDF of a discrete random variable is a step function and that of a continuous random variable is a continuous function.

 ## Symmetric Distribution and Skewness